Responsible Travel Guide: New Zealand

 Take the short walk on Bob’s Cove Track from the Twelve Mile Delta campsite, and you’ll instantly recognise the scenery from the film.
 It was here that the hobbits lay, enthralled by the part mammoth, part elephant Oliphaunts.

-These colossal beasts were computer generated and a five metre high scaffolding was used to create the space where they be digitally edited into the film.
+These colossal beasts were computer generated and a five metre high scaffolding was used to create the space where they are digitally edited into the film.

 This site will also take you back to the scene where Sam and Gollum discuss the best way to cook potatoes in The Two Towers.